chrisrossx/cncjs-raspi-tablet/README.md

 ## Kiosk Mode

 You can setup a browser to automatically be run in kiosk mode on startup of the Raspberry Pi.
-* Starting the chromium browser in --kios mode, the fullscreen command in the Navbar menu will not work.
+* Starting the chromium browser in --kiosk mode, the full screen command in the Navbar menu will not work.

 ## CNCJS Security Token Limitation

-When the app is first loaded into a browser, it will redirect to the CNCJS user login page, that will then set a security token in the broswers localStorage.
+When the app is first loaded into a browser, it will redirect to the CNCJS user login page, that will then set a security token in the browsers localStorage.
 If you do not have any users setup in CNCJS, it will set the default token.
 However it will not redirect the user back the CNCJS-RASPI-TABLET page.
 A way to workaround this would be to set the token as a url parameter in the browser link.

 For example:
 '''